Level 3 Complete Diploma

 Save a percentage of your earnings for tax in a separate account - preferably a savings account.
 25% of your monthly earnings should be sufficient - and remember that you have a personal allowance that will not be taxed.
 You will then be taxed on approximately 20-40% of the rest of your income depending on how much you earn.
 These figures change each year so make sure you keep up to date by visiting the HMRC website.

 You need to contact HM Revenue and Customs (0300 200 3504) within 3 months from the end of your first month of trading to register your business.

-So to recap – register with REPs and CIMSPA, make sure you're fully insured, set up the appropriate bank accounts for tax and earnings, organise your National Insurance contributions and don't forget to register your business.
+So to recap – register with CIMSPA, make sure you're fully insured, set up the appropriate bank accounts for tax and earnings, organise your National Insurance contributions and don't forget to register your business.
 You will then have successfully set up and started your own business.

 As part of the Career Accelerator Package which is included with your diploma, you receive advice from iSYT Fifth Element, an accountancy firm who specialises in working with personal trainers.
 They will take you through all of the above to give you the confidence to know you've set up your business correctly.

 This process may take a few weeks and, of course, you will be allowed to work during this process.
 You now need to focus on:

 The Career Accelerator Package provides you with specialist services and resources to help you with this, and you'll also find advice and support throughout the Future Fit School of Personal Training site.
 We'll be continually adding information and resources, so make sure you visit regularly!

 Future Fit training programme was very straight forward, but I felt I was missing out by not having any hands-on experience with an actual coach/tutor.
 A lot of my marks were lower than they could have been due to not fully understanding the subject or item as well as I should, but not having a quick reference point available to verify anything was a drawback.